matthewcrews/ddd-with-fsharp/outline.md

 ---

-## Application to Financial Domain
+## Application to a Purchasing Domain

 ---